leonardohernandesq/listadetarefas/README.md

 Now, you can access the app in your browser at http://localhost:3000.

-Visit the live site at [StreamKing](https://streamking.netlify.app/).
+Visit the live site at [To-do List](https://lista-de-tarefas-lhq.netlify.app/).